TangulaK/rust-reportcard/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/xuri/rust-reportcard/blob/master/LICENSE)

-A web application that generates a report on the quality of an open source go project.
+A web application that generates a report on the quality of an open source Rust project.
 It uses `rust-clippy` measures.
 To get a report on your own project, try using the hosted version of this code running at [rust-reportcard.xuri.me](https://rust-reportcard.xuri.me).

 ## Sponsors